Albatross Cloud Suites

 Visual Refresh is slower - Say you are watching a video or YouTube on this system the user will likely not have a fast enough refresh rate coming from the server to show a seamless video no matter what.
 Certain implementations of VDI with GPUs can improve this experience but it will probably always exist.

-User's Workflow maybe the same of even better.
-By workflow we mean doing works on the hosted desktop, accessing files, editing files, email, browsing etc. This should be very identical.
-It may improve because the space may be cleaner, more organized less cluttered than a local computer.
+User's Workflow may be the same or even better.
+By workflow we mean doing work on the hosted desktop, accessing files, editing files, email, browsing etc. This should be very identical.
+It may improve because the space may be cleaner, more organized and less cluttered than a local computer.
 This is because often those virtual hosted desktops are usually locked down and designed for work.
 For example users are often not allowed to install their own software there that they download from the web etc.

 Just like any solution, there are benefits and drawbacks.
 Some things to consider about VDI.

-If you decide to go with a DaaS (Desktop as a Service Provider) solution.
-Meaning you just buy a hosted VDI service then of course there will be an ongoing cost to have the desktops hosted.
+If you decide to go with a DaaS provided by a service provider, then of course there will be an ongoing cost to have the desktops hosted.

 VDI may not work well for your company or you as an individual if: